-The symptoms of burnout are now so common that burnout has become a bit of a buzz word.
+The symptoms of burnout are now so common that burnout has become a bit of a buzz word, especially with all of the consequences of COVID-19.
 While you may hear the word tossed around from time to time, the effects and experience of burnout shouldn’t be taken lightly.
 Recently redefined, burnout is the result of chronic work stress that isn’t properly managed.

-With our technology allowing us to send emails or take calls at any hour of the day or night, most people feel pressure to continue working on their off-hours by sending one more email or taking a call from their desk at home.
+With our technology allowing us to send emails or take calls at any hour of the day or night, most people feel pressure to continue working on their off-hours by sending one more email or taking a call—especially now that so many of us are working from our homes.
 These practices, that seem small at first, cause the boundaries between work and the rest of our lives to eventually disintegrate until we’re working while we’re “on vacation.”
 In today’s typical workplace culture, these practices are rewarded with words like “dedicated,” “hard-working,” and “team-player,” but burnout is the point at which these practices turn into self-sacrifice.

 At Getaway, we call that The Great Spillover.
 We believe that people fought hard for our right to work less, and somewhere along the line, that fight was lost (read more on that on Fast Company).
 With less actual time off, we are worse at work and worse at leisure, and we burn out.

-The key to avoiding and addressing burnout is to make sure that some of your time is held just for you to get proper sleep, cook and eat healthy meals, and to destress at the end of each day.
+The key to avoiding and addressing burnout is to make sure that some of your space is held just for work and some of your time is held just for you to get proper sleep, cook and eat healthy meals, and to de-stress at the end of each day.
 Turning off matters—here’s why.